 As such, it is important to assess the reliability of respiratory information extracted from PPG signals.
-Several approaches have been proposed to assess PPG signal quality, including some specifically assessing the quality of respiratory signals derived from PPG modulations 2.
-This strategy can be used to determine how much weight to give to RR estimates derived from each respiratory signal when using machine learning methods to estimate RR 2.
+Several approaches have been proposed to assess PPG signal quality, including some specifically assessing the quality of respiratory signals derived from PPG modulations (Baker et al 2021).
+This strategy can be used to determine how much weight to give to RR estimates derived from each respiratory signal when using machine learning methods to estimate RR (Baker et al 2021).

 Signal quality becomes increasingly important when measuring complex respiration parameters such as tidal volume and inspiration/expiration time.
-Several studies have found that the PPG can be used to monitor respiratory parameters and identify disordered breathing patterns associated with chronic obstructive pulmonary disease (COPD) 10, interstitial lung disease 11, sleep apnea 12 and asthma 13.
-However, these studies were limited to controlled, at-rest settings with higher-resolution devices.
+Several studies have found that the PPG can be used to monitor respiratory parameters and identify disordered breathing patterns associated with chronic obstructive pulmonary disease (COPD) (Davies et al 2022), interstitial lung disease (Yamazaki and Fujimoto 2021), sleep apnea (Kang et al 2020) and asthma (Prinable et al 2020).
+However, these studies were limited to controlled, atrest settings with higher-resolution devices.
 Incorporation of signal quality assessment could enable the PPG to be used to monitor breathing using low-power wearable devices.

 The use of machine learning algorithms also has the potential to improve PPG-based respiratory monitoring.
-Recent studies show that apnea and hypopnea events can be identified using long shortterm memory (LSTM) networks to process segments of PPG signals, with minimal denoising required 12.
-LSTMs have also been used to measure RR 2.
-Other models, such as random forest and U-Net, have also been considered 10 13.
+Recent studies show that apnea and hypopnea events can be identified using long short-term memory (LSTM) networks to process segments of PPG signals, with minimal denoising required (Kang et al 2020).
+LSTMs have also been used to measure RR (Baker et al 2021).
+Other models, such as random forest and U-Net, have also been considered (Davies et al 2022) (Prinable et al 2020).